-This is a project to restore and refurbish an apartment on the top two floors of an elegant 19th century apartment block.
+This is a project to restore and refurbish an elegant 19th century apartment block.
 The client was connected with the world of contemporary art (the Viasaterna Gallery is on the ground floor) and the project took this into account by ensuring that the meticulous details and "coups-de-théâtre" lived harmoniously side by side with the apartment block's Raumgeist.

 - 800 sqm